 Medium satellites (500-1000 kg) are a highly inclusive category populated by satellites with a wide range of purposes.
 For example, Jason-3, a collaborative American-European Earth observation satellite, weighs about 550 kg, as does the Canadian atmospheric sciences satellite SCISAT-1.
 Medium satellites can be found in all obits from low-Earth to medium-Earth up to GEO.

 Mini satellites (100-500 kg) have really, well, taken off in recent years.
 Many of the satellites in LEO mega-constellations qualify as mini satellites.
-France, Brazil, and a host of other national have also launched Earth and solar observation mini satellites in recent decades.
+France, Brazil, and a host of other national space agencies have also launched Earth and solar observation mini satellites in recent decades.